A mandatory half-day course

 Attendance at this program, per SJC Rule 3:16, is a post-admission requirement.
 Only those already admitted to the Massachusetts bar will receive credit for the course; anyone not yet admitted to the bar will have to retake the course after admission.

 **Attendance at the entire program is required.
 You must choose the "Prompts" option when you click the link to begin the live webcast and click all prompts as they appear during the program.
-Registrants who join online after the course has commenced will not be credited as having attended the day's program, but must register for another course date.
+Registrants who join online after the course has commenced will not be permitted to attend the day's program, but must register for another course date.**

 A major advantage of taking the Practicing with Professionalism course at MCLE is the rich compilation of resource materials—provided in electronic format—over 1,000 pages of original articles from existing MCLE publications, and materials from a number of regulatory agencies and professional organizations.